aliemteam/aliemcards/README.md

 Communication from the script to the database is via the [Mongoose](http://mongoosejs.com) ORM.
 The necessary `Schema` files for both `gulpfile.js` build and then `api.js` server are in the `build_db` folder.

-Configuration and authentication information is stored in a `config.js` file that is not uploaded to the GitHub repository for security reasons.
-These details need to be added to OpenShift as custom environmental variables - more below.
+Configuration and authentication information is stored in a `.env` file that is not uploaded to the GitHub repository for security reasons.
+Using the [dotenv](https://www.npmjs.com/package/dotenv) package these variables are available throughout the app.
+These details also need to be added to OpenShift as custom environmental variables - more below.

 ## ALiEM Cards Website